 - Spacial reasoning

 The children should be able to draw the main points from a text and answer questions appropriately for their age.
 A large vocabulary and a firm grasp of grammar can be decisive factors.

 Does the social welfare office pay for the course?

-This is because the Swiss school system guarantees equal opportunity – transfer to Gymnasium is possible in a variety of ways, and even without long-track Gymnasium, students have a wide range of options to choose from.
+This is because equal opportunities are guaranteed by the Swiss school system – transfer to the Gymnasium is possible in many places, and even without the Gymnasium, a wide range of options is open to every student.